cisco/ChezScheme/IMPLEMENTATION.md

 type is also left for the result type as an indication about that first argument.
-In other words, the result type is effectively duplicated in the result (matching the C view) and an argument (mathing the Scheme view) --- so, overall, the given type matches neither the C nor Scheme view, but either view can be reconstructed.
+In other words, the result type is effectively duplicated in the result (matching the C view) and an argument (matching the Scheme view) --- so, overall, the given type matches neither the C nor Scheme view, but either view can be reconstructed.

 The compiler creates wrappers to take care of further conversion to/from these primitive shapes.
-You can safely ignore the foreign-callable support, at first, when porting to a new platforrm, but foreign-callable support is needed for generated code to access runtime kernel functionality.
+You can safely ignore the foreign-callable support, at first, when porting to a new platform, but foreign-callable support is needed for generated code to access runtime kernel functionality.